 The Company is led by David P. Yeager, who has served as the Company's Chairman of the Board since November 2008 and as Chief Executive Officer of the Company since March 1995.
-Having the Chief Executive Officer also serve as Chairman of the Board is a common practice of other public companies in the United States.
+Having the Chief Executive Officer also serve as Chairman of the Board is a common practice of many other public companies in the United States.
+The Board of Directors believes that Mr. Yeager's service as both Chairman of the Board and Chief Executive Officer is in the best interest of our Company and its stockholders because this leadership structure promotes a unified vision for our Company, strengthens the ability of the CEO to develop and implement strategic initiatives and facilitates our Board's efficient and effective functioning.

-The Company believes that the members of the Board and the three standing Board Committees, described elsewhere in this proxy statement, provide an appropriate framework for overseeing the Company's management and operations and strike a sound balance with appropriate oversight.
+The Company believes that the members of the Board and the three standing Board Committees provide an appropriate framework for overseeing the Company's management and operations and strike a sound balance with appropriate oversight.

 The Company's non-management directors regularly meet in executive session.
-Typically, these meetings are held in conjunction with every Board meeting and in 2012 each Board meeting included a non-management directors' session.
+Typically, these meetings are held in conjunction with every Board meeting and in 2014 each Board meeting included a non-management directors' session.
 This allows directors to speak candidly on any matter of interest, without the Chief Executive Officer or other managers present.
 The Company does not have a policy regarding the conduct of these sessions or which of the non-management directors leads these sessions.
 We believe this structure provides consistent and effective oversight of management and the Company.

 The Company's directors bring a broad range of leadership experience to the boardroom and regularly contribute to the thoughtful discussion involved in overseeing the affairs of the Company.
 The Board is collegial and all Board members are well engaged in their responsibilities.
 All Board members express their views and are open to the opinions expressed by other directors.
-We do not believe that appointing an independent board chairman, or a permanent lead director, would improve the performance of the Board.
+Although we have not designated a "lead director," our Chairman of the Board works closely with the chairs of each of our committees and our other directors.
+As a result, we do not believe that appointing an independent board chairman, or a lead independent director, would improve the performance of the Board.